MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Results

-{\bf Temporal sensitivity.} Another ground-truth recording session was conducted in the lab to evaluate the temporal accuracy of the inactivity detection task.
-The researchers collected 30 video clips of inactivity events ($\geq5s$), subjectively noted the beginning and end moment of each event, and then compared these with the detected log.
-The temporal accuracy of the inactivity detection is $\pm$1.4 frames (at 3 to 5 fps).
+To evaluate the temporal sensitivity, 30 video clips of inactivity events ($\geq5s$) were collected in a well-lit laboratory, manually noted the beginning and end moment of each event as ground truth, and then compared these with the detected log.
+The temporal accuracy of the inactivity detection result is $\pm$1.4 frames (at 3 to 5 fps), {which indicates that the inactivity events will be reported promptly within 1 second.}

-{\bf Spatial sensitivity.} In a well-lit laboratory, subjects performed 5 physical movements monitored by a side-view camera 2.6 meters away.
-Movements evaluated were: body, wrist, finger, foot, each repeated 20 times (10 to the left, 10 to the right), and 40 head movements (20° each in four directions).
-The results demonstrate that the motion detection method has good sensitivity in a well-lit environment, with a true positive rate of 1.0 for detecting all five motion types, including both large movements (such as sitting) and small movements (such as finger lifting and head rotation).
-Fig. \ref{Fig.6} illustrates the sensitivity of detecting human movements under different motion patterns.

-{\bf Robustness in low light conditions}.
+{\bf (\Romannum{3}) Robustness in low light conditions and against TV light flicker}.
 Motion detection assessments were then performed under varying lighting conditions.
+The cameras recorded the subjects' activities with an oblique view at 1.5 meters, as illustrated in Fig. \ref{Figlow}.
+The detection performance is then evaluated by the number of motions missed given 20 ground-truth movements under each lighting condition.
 The lighting condition has 5 levels from high to low, as daylight (Rec.
 601 Luma $Y'$ 97), night light ($Y'$ 75), low light ($Y'$ 36), dim light ($Y'$ 24), and dark ($Y'$ 4).
-The cameras recorded the subjects' activities with an oblique view at 1.5 meters.
-The detection performance is then evaluated by the number of motions missed given 20 ground-truth movements under each lighting condition.
-The results show that under the first four lighting conditions ($Y'$ 24 to 97), 1 to 2 out of the 20 movements were not detected (error rate 5\% to 10\%); whereas in the darkest environment ($Y'4$), misdetection rate of true motions was 40\% (8 out of 20 events were not detected), see Table \ref{tablow}.
-This indicates the limitation of the motion detection method under extremely low-lighting environments.
+The results (Table \ref{tablow}) show that under the first four lighting conditions ($Y'$ 24 to 97), 1 or 2 out of the 20 movements were not detected (error rate 5\% to 10\%); whereas in the darkest environment ($Y'4$), the misdetection rate of true motions was 40\% (8 out of 20 events were not detected).
+This indicates the limitation of our detection method under extremely low-lighting environments.